Suggestions for Current and Prospective Graduate Students

 For this specialization, you would likely be enrolled in one of the

-following curriculum tracks at UT Austin:
+following academic tracks at UT Austin:

 For those interested in embedded digital systems motivated by applications